richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

 Some fields, such as notes, now support using Javascript to resolve their content.
 To enable this, the contents of the field in question must start with `^^^`.
 Everything after will be parsed and interpreted as Javascript and the value returned will be shown in the field.
+Note that you must explicitly return a value, e.g. `return 1 + 1`.
+Simply writing `1 + 1` will not work correctly.

 When your Javascript code is called, the following global objects will be available for you to use: